-11. Save your changes if necessary.
+12. Save your changes if necessary.

-Before you save the configuration to your device, you have the option of saving the configuration locally on your PC, sending it by e-mail, or printing a summary.
+Before you save the configuration to your device, you have the option to save the configuration locally on your PC or to print a summary.

-12. The click Next and finally Finish to complete the basic installation of the Public Spot.
+13. The click Next and finally Finish to complete the basic installation of the Public Spot.
 The Setup Wizard will now send the settings to the device.